somatechlat/somafractalmemory/README.md

 Notes
 - The docker-compose file pins SOMA_API_TOKEN to "devtoken" for reliable local testing.
 - If you change the token, update your client headers accordingly.

+Secrets and environments
+- See `docs/technical-manual/security-secrets.md` for dev vs prod guidance and how to override with `.env`.
+- Use `.env.example` as a starting point.
+Do not commit real secrets.